What is Iambic Pentameter?

 What is iambic pentameter?
 How does it work?
 This article explains the basic construction of iambic pentameter as found in the most famous of Shakespeare's plays.1

-With the exception of the Merry Wives of Windsor, which is 90% prose, Shakespeare’s plays employ generous servings of a verse line known as iambic pentameter (also called blank verse when unrhymed).
+With the exception of the Merry Wives of Windsor, which is 90% prose, Shakespeare’s plays offer generous servings of a verse line known as iambic pentameter (also called blank verse when unrhymed).
 Some of his early plays are almost entirely in this form, and all but four plays are at least 50% verse.
 So it is useful to understand something of iambic pentameter in order to develop an ear for its complex rhythms and to appreciate its dramatic uses.

 The term iambic pentameter has three parts which together give a rough description of this verse form.
 The term meter refers to a pattern of rhythm.
 If you pronounce most two-syllable words in a natural way, you will sense a rhythm, with one syllable receiving more energy than the other.
 Say the words in (1) and note the different rhythms: